banjtheman/ndoch2020dc-asset-map/README.md

 #### The DC BAllot Dropbox app assits voters in DC with:
 - identifying where their closest mail-in-ballot dropbox is located
 - the app will display the cooresponding date and time those dropbox locations are available
-- provide closest metro, bus and capiltal bikeshare locations to these dropbox locations
+- provide closest metro, bus and capital bikeshare locations to these dropbox locations

 ### Who is affected by the issue?